-Whether you are wondering what course to take, are already enrolled in a course with a quantitative component, or are working on a senior thesis, we have resources to help you.
 Professional and peer tutors are available to assist students in a wide variety of STEM subjects, including biology, chemistry, computer science, economics, environmental science, mathematics, philosophy, physics, psychology, and statistics.
 These services are free of charge to Middlebury College students.

 Practice and review materials are available for many precalculus topics, including algebra and trigonometry.
 See the math review information for a selection of downloadable files, links to online resources, and self-assessment quizzes.

 Peer tutors have compiled a list of strategies for success for several STEM subjects.
 Find out more in the Studying STEM resources.

 Director or STEM and Quantitative Support

 Office Hours: Monday 10-11:30 am and Thursday 12:30-2 pm

 CTLR STEM and Quantitative Hub

 The first half-credit courses at Middlebury began this fall semester.
 The courses vary from religion to an experiential learning capstone.
 The Middlebury Campus quoted Priscilla Bremser (Math) about the course Mathematical Problem-Solving, “I hope my course gives students with uneven mathematics backgrounds a chance to solidify foundational concepts so that they can succeed in calculus.”
 Read more of College Tries Out New Half-Credit Course System This Fall.